AyanamiReiiiii/textbooks_and_solutions/README.md

 This repository holds solution manuals to math textbooks.
-Here is the link to the overleaf project: https://www.overleaf.com/2682844525brvdpyxmdtyz#5b6b65
+Here is the link to the overleaf project: https://www dot overleaf dot com/2682844525brvdpyxmdtyz#5b6b65

 Anyone with the link can edit.
 Please be responsible and do not make this link accessible to irresponsible people.